gondalalihamza/DPA-Net/README.md

 Flask server files
 1: app.py is main pyhton file for flask server
 2: main.html is html code for web application interface

+File Name "Real_environment_Images"
+These are the images captured at 0 lux illumination.
+Three classes from potato crop are considered
+1: Early blight
+2: Late blight
+3: Healthy